Tips When Swimming With Whale Sharks

 This wasn’t the case when my friends and I visited Donsol seven years ago.
 It was at the height of the Butanding Festival and they were too many that we didn’t have to compete with other boats for the butandings we sighted.

 The guides tried not to have all the passengers jump all at the same time.
 I think they gave each boat a one- to two-minute interval before they ask their passengers to jump into the water and see first-hand the gentle giant.
 Our BIO waited for other passengers to be away from the butanding before he allowed us to jump and see the whale.
 He tried to steer us farther from the crowd to give space for the animal.

 On our first try, we didn’t see a thing as the water was dark due to the rains the past days.
 On our third attempt, when I dipped my goggles in the water and looked down as instructed, I saw the spotted giant looming under me.
 It passed under my body, several feet under, and I caught a glimpse of it from its head to its tail.
 The last jump we did, I saw it for a split second and then it was gone.

 The butanding seemed oblivious of us who were scrambling at the surface to take a good look of him.
 Yet, I was afraid that we were causing so much stress on him.
 We decided to head back to land and leave behind the gentle giant to his peace.

 To my dismay, I came home to Manila to be greeted by the news of people trying to ride a whale shark like a surfboard in a small town in Cebu.
+We need to be gentle with the gentle giants.
 Human beings should know how to interact properly with them by observing the following code of conduct:

 - Do not touch or ride the whale shark;